 While First Aid kits are meant for minor injuries, taking a First Aid class will provide you with a better understanding of how to properly use the supplies in the kit.
 Always keep a first aid manual with your supplies.

-First Aid Kits & Trauma Kits Available at 88 Tactical
+Trauma Kits & First Aid Kits Available at 88 Tactical

-There are many other optional items like ice packs and extensive wound cleaning/eye flushing solutions that can be included in a more comprehensive first aid kit, but the above items are a great start for a basic kit.
+Many other optional items like ice packs and extensive wound cleaning/eye flushing solutions can be included in a more comprehensive first aid kit, but the above items are a great start for a basic kit.
 88 Tactical sells both first aid kits and trauma kits.

-It’s clear that one kit is not a replacement for the other.
-We recommend keeping both types of kits on-hand (at home and in your vehicle) so you’re prepared, no matter the situation.
+One kit is not a replacement for the other.
+We recommend keeping both types of kits on hand (at home and in your vehicle) so you’re prepared, no matter the situation.

 If you have any questions about 88 Tactical TacMed classes or the First Aid Kits and Trauma Kits sold in the pro shop, please contact us!